Ḫalki

 Ḫalki was the Hittite deity of grain.
 While it is commonly assumed the name consistently referred to a goddess, a male form of this deity has also been identified. Ḫalki was associated with other grain deities, namely Mesopotamian Nisaba and Hattian Kait, with the latter presumed to be functionally identical.
 The oldest attestations come from Kanesh, though they are limited to theophoric names.
 In later periods, the female form of Ḫalki was worshiped in Hattusa, and the male one in Nerik, though evidence from other cities is also available.

 Name and character

-Ḫalki was regarded as the deitt of grain.
+Ḫalki was regarded as the deity of grain.
 The name is identical with the ordinary Hittite word for grain, in at least some contexts specifically used to refer only to barley (logographically ŠE).

 It is generally assumed that Ḫalki was a goddess at least through the Old Hittite period, though sometimes the term "deity" is used instead out of caution.
 The former assumption is supported by epithets such as DUMU.MUNUS-la and supessara (KI.SIKIL), both of which can be translated as "young woman".
 However, explicit references to a male form of Ḫalki have been identified too, in addition a text in which two forms of the deity are invoked, with only one explicitly referred to as female, which most likely indicated a need to differentiate between them due to this aspect of their character differing.